gstack/parseq/README.md

-mapper.js
+parseq.js
 =========

-a JS ORM for postgres, mongodb, redis and in memory db
+a JS flow control library

 License
 =======
-mapper.js is freely distributable under the terms of the MIT license.
+parseq.js is freely distributable under the terms of the MIT license.

 Copyright (c) 2012 Sutoiku, Inc.